Whole Exome Sequencing

 - With atypical clinical presentations or phenotypes

-Example: Patient presenting with intracranial aneurysm (due to PKD1 gene - polycystic kidney disease)
+Example: A patient presenting with intracranial aneurysm (due to PKD1 gene - polycystic kidney disease)

 - With “blended” clinical presentations and clinical suspicion of dual diagnosis